Aftaab25/ARM7-Assembler/README.md

 # ARM7-Assembler
-An ARM7 Assembler made in python using Regular Expressions(regex) and tkinter library.
+An ARM7 Assembler embedded in a text editor.
+- Uses Regeular expressions to parse the code.
+- Tkinter for the ui